ttm/ubiquitousInequality/notes/plosOne.md

   * emphasize that we are not only concerned with wealth inequality
   * mention Boltzmann distribution for middle and poor classes
   * add discussion about our results and other research
-  * relate to exponential laws
+  * relate to exponential laws?

 ## Reviewer #2
 Review of “A simple model that explains why inequality is ubiquitous”, by Renato Fabbri and Osvaldo Oliveira Jr.